olegwtf/garmin-sync/README.md

 1. First of all you need to make your device mount automatically when it is connected to computer.
 For example in KDE I can do this in systemsettings:
 `Removable storage -> Removable devices -> Enable automatic mounting of removable media -> select your device`.
 2. Then we need to create new systemd service which will execute `garmin-sync` when our device is mounted:
-    * run `systemctl edit garmin.service --force --user` from your normal user
+    * run `systemctl edit garmin.service --force --user --full` from your normal user
     * and create such unit file:
     ```
     [Unit]